 Our recommended approach

-- Get precise on your objectives and requirements.
+- Define your objectives and requirements.
 The CRM vendor landscape is much easier to navigate if you are precise on what you are trying to achieve, why, by when and the processes that you need to meet your objectives.
 This will mean that you have a set of functional and non-functional requirements that you can evaluate each vendor against and avoid unknown customisation costs.

 - Don’t forget about key enablers of any CRM programme that can add time and cost to the process.
 Data migration, data quality and the need for actionable analytics and reporting can easily get overlooked.
 But trying to address these once a solution has been selected can be expensive and negatively impact on your planned timings.